WilderLavington/old_web_page/tutorial/Maximum_Entropy_Policy_Gradients/Maximum_Entropy_Policy_Gradients.md

     [1, 1, 1, 1, 1, 1]

-## Thats it for my first blog post!
+## Thats it for my first code tutorial!
 Alright, thats about it! we have a functioning implimentation of maximum entropy policy gradients.
 Next time we will look at different baseline functions (also called critics) to reduce variance of our score function (the log probability of a action given a state).
 One thing to note here, is that I did have to fiddle with the reward at the target position to ensure that the agent actually converged to the correct position.
 In fact for whatever reason, in some cases, even after the addition of some additional noise near the begining of training, the agent settled into not doing anything.
 Which is one of the largest issues with maximum entropy RL, that the ratio of the reward surface and entropy surface matter, and inequity between them can mean bad solutions.
 Feel free to leave comments or suggestions below to make this code a bit quicker (or if you see any errors).
 Happy holidays, and Praise the Sun!